 Experienced climbers can climb year round.
 In winter the temperatures will be 30-40 degrees in the day but may be much colder at the higher elevations.
 If attempting in winter, Baker Creek is very popular with snowmobilers.
 I have never been to this area in winter, but seeing Backdrop Peak and a frozen Baker Lake would be quite a sight.

 Backdrop Peak is easily climbed in one day.
 Baker Lake is the best place to camp in the area.
 There are several nice campsites around the lake.

 There are campgrounds located along the Wood River corridor northwest of Ketchum along Idaho Highway 75.
 They are open between Memorial Day weekend through Labor Day.
 All of them are on a first come, first serve basis, except for Easley Campground and North Fork Campground which you can reserve in advance.
 At established campgrounds the cost is between $10 and $22 per night.

 None.
-There are no fees or passes required.
+There are no fees or permits.

 Idaho: A Climbing Guide: Climbs, Scrambles, and Hikes